wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-axinom-integration.md

 Unfortunately, Azure AD can only issue JWT tokens with primitive types.
 Similarly, .NET Framework API (System.IdentityModel.Tokens.SecurityTokenHandler and JwtPayload) only allows you to input complex object type as claims.
 However, the claims are still serialized as string.
 Therefore we cannot use any of the two for generating the JWT token for Widevine license request.

-John Sheehan’s [JWT Nuget package](https://www.nuget.org/packages/JWT) meets the needs so we are going to use this Nuget package.
+John Sheehan's [JWT Nuget package](https://www.nuget.org/packages/JWT) meets the needs so we are going to use this Nuget package.

 Below is the code for generating JWT token with the needed claims as required by Axinom Widevine license server for testing: